Before the Au Pair stay can begin both parties need to sign the Au Pair contract.

 Health insurance in the USA

-The US Government requires all J-1 Visa sponsoring organizations like our partner Agent Au Pair to provide a quality health and medical insurance to participants.
-This insurance is paid from the Host Family’s program fee and it provides treatment for participants if needed.
+The US Government requires all J-1 Visa sponsoring organizations like our partner Agent Au Pair to provide participants with quality health and medical insurance.
+This insurance is paid by Agent Au Pair and provides treatment for participants, if needed.

-To be an Au Pair in the USA the participant must have an international driver’s license.
+In order to be an Au Pair in the USA the participant must have a driver’s license.

-The more actual driving experience the applicant has, the better.
+The more driving experience the applicant has, the better.

 Participants with driving experience can find a Host Family much more easily.
-The family will also pay the drivers insurance for their Au Pair, so the hosts prefer good drivers.
+The family will also pay the driver’s insurance for their Au Pair, so Hosts prefer good drivers.

-In Virginia, the Au Pair can just go to the DMV and request a driver’s license of Virginia.
-This driver’s license is also the ID, in case someone asks for it.
+In Virginia, the Au Pair can simply go to the DMV and request a driver’s license of Virginia.
+This driver’s license is also their ID, in case someone asks for it.

-In California though, the Au Pair will have to take a test to get the California driver’s license.
+In California, the Au Pair will have to take a test to get the California driver’s license.